Covariantly functorial wrapped Floer theory on Liouville sectors: Introduction

 \subsection{Acknowledgements}

 This collaboration began while V.\,S.\ and J.\,P.\ visited the Institut Mittag--Leffler during the 2015 fall program on ``Symplectic geometry and topology'', and the authors thank the Institut for its hospitality.
 We are grateful to Mohammed Abouzaid for useful discussions, for sharing \cite{abouzaidcosheaves}, and for telling us why the Floer complexes in this paper are cofibrant.
-We also thank David Nadler and Zack Sylvan for useful conversations.
+We also thank David Nadler and Zack Sylvan for useful conversations and Thomas Massoni for comments on an earlier version.
+Finally, we thank the referee for their careful reading of this long and technical paper.